dhei/til/MSBuild/MSBuildCopyTaskCommand.md

 # MSBuild Copy Command Recursive Copy

-You are not copying a *source folder* to a *destination folder*, but you are copying all the subdirectory and files contained in the source folder to destination folder.
+1. You are not copying a *source folder* to a *destination folder*, but you are copying all the subdirectory and files contained in the source folder to destination folder.
+2. You must use **%(RecursiveDir)** in destination to preserve folder structure

 Example: